titouancreach/vuejs-redux/README.md

 }
 ```

 We can now create the CounterProvider Component.
-It act as a Provider for our CounterComponent
+It acts as a Provider for our CounterComponent

 ```vue
 <template>